CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 There really is no catch.
 Everything we've shown here is functioning as seen.
 No mockups were used.
 However we still have a lot of work to go.
-Items of interest that are on our current task list include interfaces (necessary for foreach loops), file systems (partial support exists), threads, networking, and graphics.
+Items of interest that are on our current task list include interfaces (necessary for foreach loops), threads and networking.
 We have prototypes and experimentation for each, but none have been rolled into the mainline Cosmos development as of yet.

 ##  Obtaining Cosmos